spikegrobstein/capistrano-mailgun/README.md

 ## License

-`Capistrano::Mailgun` is (c) 2012 Spike Grobstein and licensed under the MIT License.
+`Capistrano::Mailgun` is &copy;2012 Spike Grobstein and licensed under the MIT License.
 See `LICENSE` file.